 - 4.6.1 The use of ICT underpins all of the council's activities, to a greater or lesser extent.
 It is recognised that robust asset management planning for this area is of great importance.
-Detailed information was used in the development of the ten-year capital plan but a formal asset management plan has not yet been developed. - 4.6.2 Asset management planning in this area is heavily influenced by external factors, including supplier support for products.
+Detailed information was used in the development of the ten-year capital plan but a formal asset management plan has not yet been developed. - 4.6.2 The current policy for replacing ICT assets varies depending whether the equipment is related to the schools' network or the corporate network but essentially based on the optimal age for the type of asset in the particular setting.
+Actual replacement, however, does need to take into account other factors such as performance of the asset but also external factors such as third party support, compatibility with other products, general trends in technology, and security requirements / accreditation. - 4.6.3 ICT are currently implementing a new Servicedesk solution which will integrate with the ICT asset inventory.
+Once it is fully operational, the system will allow for more efficient management of the ICT assets and will provide improved information on asset performance.

-5. ACTIONS PLANNED FOR 2017/18
+5. ACTIONS PLANNED FOR 2018/19

-- 5.1 The principal action for 2017/18 is to subsume the process of prioritising capital projects within the development of a target to reduce the council's asset base, as part of the corporate planning process. - 5.2 The other key tasks are noted below: - The process of prioritising capital projects requires to be subsumed within the development of a target to reduce the council's asset base, as part of the corporate planning process; - To develop monitoring of project benefits and milestones; - To report to members a review of the roads asset management plan; based on an updated model of road conditions; - End of project review of the four schools project; - Promote the completion of further end of project reports. - 5.3 In addition to these tasks, the Asset Management Working Group will keep the status of AMPs under review with a view to identifying further actions to improve the asset management planning process.
+- 5.1 The principal action for 2018/19 is to subsume the process of prioritising capital projects within the development of a target to reduce the council's asset base, as part of the corporate planning process. - 5.2 The other key tasks are noted below: - To review the remit and membership of the Asset management Working Group; - The AMWG to input into the school ASG review process; - To report to members on the review of the Property Asset management Strategy;

+- End of project review of the four schools project; - Harbours Asset Management Plan to be completed and reviewed by group prior to submission to members; - Promote the completion of further end of project reports. - 5.3 In addition to these tasks, the Asset Management Working Group will keep the status of AMPs under review with a view to identifying further actions to improve the asset management planning process.